Laurisilva the magical forests of Madeira, part of UNESCO

 The Vereda da Ponta de São Lourenço on Madeira Island offers an enchanting walk along the edge of the world, where the raw beauty of nature and the might of the Atlantic Ocean leave you speechless.

-Experience the magic of Madeira's sunsets, where the sky and sea merge into picturesque canvases.
-Discover the best spots and tips for unforgettable moments in this island paradise.
+Experience the magic of Madeira's sunsets, where the sky and sea blend into picturesque canvases.
+Discover the best spots and tips for moments that linger in this island paradise.